 In summary, the deeper the peel the longer the recovery.
 A superficial peel produces redness similar to mild sunburn while medium or deep peels can make the skin look severely burned.
 Following any chemical peel, it is important to treat your skin gently and avoid sun exposure because the renewed skin will be tender and susceptible to injury.
 Following a chemical peel, your skin will be tighter, smoother, and look more youthful.

-Glycolic acid serves a a catalyst for the formation of new collagen, which will reduce the appearance of wrinkles on the surface of the skin.
+Glycolic acid is a type of alpha hydroxy acid (AHA) commonly found in sugar cane.
+Alpha hydroxy acids also occur naturally in certain fruits and foods.
+Of all the AHA’s glycolic acid is extraordinary for skin rejuvenation because it has the smallest molecular size.
+This characteristic allows it to penetrate the outer layer of the skin to a greater extent than any other alpha hydroxy acid.
+Glycolic acid helps to stimulate the formation of new collagen which improves the appearance of wrinkles on the surface of the skin.
 It’s small molecular size allows it to slip beneath the epidermis, to reach the collagen fibers below and results in 15%-25% thickening over 12 weeks.
 Glycolic acid has been proven to be very effective in the treatment of hyperpigmentation, melasma, actinic keratosis, acne and oily skin as well as other skin conditions.

 Sun exposure is never recommended!
 Sunscreen must be worn after the peel as your skin will likely be a little more sensitive to sun exposure.
-Waterproof SPF is necessary if you are going to be outdoors.
-For optimal protection, add a SunPro Hat.
+Sunscreen with a broad-spectrum SPF of 30 or higher is necessary if you are going to be outdoors.
+For optimal protection, add a broad brimmed hat.